AUGUST 30, 2019 – OCTOBER 4, 2019

 Artists residing in Hawaii are invited to enter traditional or non-traditional crafts.
 The exhibition is open to residents of Hawai’i for artworks in the categories of clay, fiber, glass, wood, metal, stone, and mixed media.
 Entries must be of original design and created independently within the last two years.
 Artworks previously included in juried exhibitions on Oahu or displayed in any Honolulu Museum of Art School exhibition are ineligible.
 Juror selected cash awards will be presented at the exhibition opening reception and awards ceremony.

-Registration fees are $25 for the first two entries, $10 for each additional entry up to 6.
+Registration fees for Hawai’i Craftsmen members are $25 for the first two entries, $10 for each additional entry up to 6.

 Hawai’i Craftsmen membership must be active through October 4, 2019 to enter.
 Membership fees are: $50 individual, $30 senior, $25 student, $75 family, $2,500 lifetime.